stupidmankind/BYpassDoc/docs/source/commands/createdatatable.rst

 Description
 -----------

 This command created a DataTable with the column names provided.
-Use this command when you want to create a new DataTable
+Use this command when you want to create a new DataTable.

 Parameters
 ----------

 **Datatable Name**
-	Create a Datatable name
+	Create a Datatable name.

 **Column Names**
-	Enter the Column Names required for each column of data
+	Enter the Column Names required for each column of data.